DanyFed1/Project-API-For-Web-Report-of-Monaco-2018-Ra/README.md

 - Support for response formatting in both JSON and XML formats.
 - API versioning to support future expansions and modifications seamlessly.
 - Swagger UI integration for interactive API documentation and testing.
-- Unit tests covering the API functionality and response formats.
+- Tests covering the API functionality and response formats.